The Church of Jesus Christ of Latter-day Saints in Liberia: Stakes and districts

-The Liberia Monrovia Mission Branch serves families and individuals in Madagascar that is not in proximity of a meetinghouse.
+The Liberia Monrovia Dispersed Members Unit serves families and individuals in Madagascar that is not in proximity of a meetinghouse.

-Mission
+Missions

 The Liberia Monrovia Mission was organized on March 1, 1988 but closed on February 12, 1991 due to civil war with work transferred to the Ghana Accra Mission.
 The mission was recreated in July 2013.
 Gary S. Price served as the mission president July 2019 to June 2022.